MichaelHaussmann/spil/README.md

 - The configuration is tricky
 For complex projects, creating the config is not simple, and is lacking tools to help.
-Sometimes, the configuration can create overlapping or ambiguous types, and errors that can go undetected and are hard to find.

-- Complex configurations do not work out of the box
+Complex configurations do not work out of the box

 - Needs optimisation
 Core parts will need a C++ implementation.